Default Passwords and Policies

 Navigate to "Device Configuration" > "System Configuration" > "Password Settings":

-The "Default Password Policy" checkbox controls whether the more secure password policy is enabled:Info
+The "Default Password Policy" checkbox controls whether the more secure password policy is enabled:Note

 To disable the Default Password Policy, hit the spacebar to clear the checkbox.